camel-clarkson/K-LEB/README.md

 3. The ability to monitor events periodically with a high-resolution kernel timer

 ## Supported Kernel
-The current build is tested on Linux Kernel 6.2.0-26 and earlier
+The current build is tested on Linux Kernel 5.4.0-1045-aws and earlier on AWS Graviton Processors The current build is tested on Linux Kernel 5.10.103-v8+ and earlier on Raspberry Pi 4

 ## Supported Processors
-This version of K-LEB supports Intel/x86 processors up to core i7 with hardware performance counters
+This version of K-LEB supports Arm Neoverse processors up to 16 cores with hardware performance counters This version of K-LEB also supports Raspberry Pi 4 processors up to 4 cores with hardware performance counters

 # Setup